 Welcome to the made-up Fire Alarm Stories!
-This is where you can either make up stories about fire alarms, incidents, and Events!
+This is where you can make up stories about fire alarms, incidents, and Events!
 I will be updating and creating more stories in the future!

 STORY 1: